How to Clone Cannabis

 Sterilize Your Workspace

-Clean and disinfect your tools and workspace with the alcohol.
-Fresh cuts are very sensitive to microorganisms, dirt and bacteria and especially prone to infection and disease.
+Clean and disinfect your tools and workspace with alcohol.
+Fresh cuts are very sensitive to microorganisms, dirt, and bacteria and are especially prone to infection and disease.
+The best way to protect your clones and make sure you're getting the best out of them is to make sure you're being clean.

 Control the pH

-Take your rockwool cubes (or other plant starter grow plugs) and soak in water for up to two hours to bring the pH level down to a more approachable spot for your cuttings.
-A pH of around 5.5 is preferable.
+Take your Rockwool cubes (or other plant starters grow plugs) and soak in water for up to two hours to bring the pH level down to a more approachable spot for your cuttings.
+A pH of around 5.5 is preferable and will be the best thing for your plants both in the short and long term.

 Take a Cutting